 January 03, 2019

-Whether your plan is to exercise more, eat healthier, or ditch drinking, coming up with a New Year’s resolution is easy — sticking to a new habit or routine, however, is where the real work comes into play.
+Whether your plan is to eat healthier, exercise more, or ditch drinking, coming up with a New Year’s resolution is simple — sticking to a new habit or routine, however, is where the real work comes into play.
 In fact, staying the course is so difficult, only eight percent of people actually achieve their New Year’s resolutions.

 To avoid abandoning yours before the year is up, choose an attainable goal that doesn’t require you to upend your entire lifestyle.
 For example, before you commit to cutting sugar out of your diet completely, start slowly by making small but meaningful improvements to your daily diet, and you will likely be far more successful in the long run.
 Here are five more achievable resolutions for the new year: